OoscarFrank/R-Type/README.md

 The server is used to manage the game sessions and the players.
 It is the server that will create the game sessions and manage the players' connections.

+### On Linux

-To launch the server, you can use the following command:
+To launch the server on Linux, you can use the following command:

 ```bash
 ./r-type_server -p {port}